I love this fern. Good choice

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-New York Fern is Hardy Planting ZOne 3-10
+New York Fern, Thelypteris Noveboracensis is Hardy Planting Zone 3-10

 It has bright green fronds.
 The leaves or fronds grow to taper from the top towards the base and grow triangular.
 New York Fern is also known as Thelypteris Noveborancensis.
 Its Hardy planting zones are 3-10.
 It is native to the eastern part of the United States and Canada and often found in forests forming spreading colonies.
 The growth rate for these ferns is typically up to 12 inches per year.

-New York Fern Prefer Partial to Full Shade and Multiple Soil Conditions
+New York Fern, Thelypteris Noveboracensis Prefer Partial to Full Shade and Multiple Soil Conditions

-They prefer to grow in partial shade to full shade; can grow in many types of soil such as loamy, sandy, acidic, or dry.
+They prefer to grow in partial shade to full shade; they can grow in many soil types such as loamy, sandy, acidic, or dry.
 This fern can be brought indoors in the winter months and kept in pots.
 It can also be cut down during the fall and winter and will re-grow in the spring.
 The fern itself grows in clumps of three or more fronds.
 It is dark brown and has a slightly scaly rhizome.
 The stipe of this fern is brown at the base, but it will become green the closer it gets to the leaflets.
-On the bottom of the stipe, it will usually be covered in brown scales and then become finely hairy the farther up the fern it goes.
+The bottom of the stipe will usually be covered in brown scales and then become finely hairy the farther up the fern it goes.
 The leaves are long and yellow-green with a soft and thin texture to them.

 This fern sprouts from June through September and is native in the eastern and northeastern United States.
-It prefers little to no direct sunlight, can survive decent droughts and thrives on moisture, and is hardy enough to withstand Zone 4 regions.
-Young plants usually begin with only three to four fronds, but adds another layer each year depending on growth conditions, emerging singly or in delicate clusters.
-Every fall the vibrant leaves slowly turn various shades of crisp gold, before fading away into winter.
+It prefers little to no direct sunlight, can survive decent droughts, thrives on moisture, and is hardy enough to withstand Zone 4 regions.
+Young plants usually begin with only three to four fronds but add another layer each year depending on growth conditions, emerging singly or in delicate clusters.
+Every fall, the vibrant leaves slowly turn various shades of crisp gold before fading away into winter.

 New York Fern Ships As – Bareroot Plant